Do Suffering Bottoms Go To Heaven?

 “Of course it is—what, do you think it’s trash?”

 Naru obediently stepped back, but as soon as the oven opened he moved close and began sniffing.
-Whenever Gyu-yeon made desserts for a new menu, Naru always stuck to him, waiting for crumbs to fall.
+Whenever Gyu-yeon made desserts for a new menu, he always stuck to him and waited for crumbs to fall.

 “Hey, get back, get back.”